 As the name suggests, action-based or triggered onboarding emails are based on user actions.
 If time-based emails are one-size-fits-all, triggered onboarding sequences are like a bespoke suit.

 These automations are triggered by something a user has done, or hasn’t done, and create a more tailored email experience.

 If a new SurveyMonkey user creates a survey, but doesn’t send it, the company sends reminder emails like the one below.
 The header addresses that the user has a draft waiting, and the email talks about getting feedback on the survey.

 Rather than simply saying, “you forgot to send your survey,” the email offers advice to overcome a potential roadblock.

 You may use an action-based email to send a reminder when someone’s activity has dropped off, or to introduce the next feature to someone who’s advancing through your app ahead of schedule.
 Triggered emails require a little more planning and setup, but you can always start simple with an automation or two.

-6 emails to include in your onboarding
+6 of the best SaaS onboarding emails to include

 Onboarding emails are most effective when they’re personalized to your audience and segmented by user personas and the actions of recipients.
 However, you don’t need to reinvent the wheel to create a sequence.

 You can start by building your sequence around these six essential onboarding email examples.